cal-itp/eligibility-server/docs/getting-started.md

 ### Run healthcheck

-To check if the server is running successfully, use your browser to get to the Healthcheck endpoint: `http://localhost:50252/healthcheck`
+To check if the server is running successfully, use your browser to get to the Healthcheck endpoint: `http://localhost:8000/healthcheck` (substituting the dynamically assigned port).

 The page should read "Healthy"